JackTheTripperr/Twisted/README.md

 # TWISTED

+Initial commit is a Fable 5.1 1-shot, exact prompt:

+> Make a reactjs + vite, and launch  it on port 3004.
+A game called "Twisted" where you navigate your mouse cursor through a maze, except all mouse inputs are reversed.
+When the cursor touches a wall, the player "dies" and starts from level 1.
+Make it super creative and visually breathtaking.
+The visuals should take on a retro neon cyberpunk style, and the audio should blend 80's synthwave aesthetics with modern electronic production (inspired by "Total Nuclear Annihilation" by Scott Danesi).
+>
+>There should be 20 levels, each level progressing in difficulty (narrow passages, complex turns to navigate, tight corridors, etc.).
+As the difficulty increases, introduce mechanics that make the gameplay more challenging for a short period...mouse movements return to normal, cursor speed change, cursor size increase).
+The visuals should pulse and flash in time with the soundtrack.
 A neon cyberpunk maze game where your mouse is lying to you.
 Every movement is inverted, the walls are lethal, and dying sends you back to level 01.